-The Jewish Community Relations Council (JCRC) advances the Greater Rochester Jewish community's active commitment to progress in tzedek (justice) and tikkun olam (repairing the world) through education and advocacy for social justice and for Israel in Rochester, Connecticut, the United States, and around the world.
+The Jewish Community Relations Council (JCRC) advances the Greater Rochester Jewish community's active commitment to progress in tzedek (justice) and tikkun olam (repairing the world) through education and advocacy for social justice and for Israel in Rochester, the United States, and around the world.

-As the public affairs coordinating and advisory body for the organized Jewish community, we advocate on their behalf for social justice, civil rights, Israel, and more, under the auspices of the Jewish Federation.
+As the public affairs coordinating and advisory body for the organized Jewish community, we advocate on behalf for social justice, civil rights, Israel, and more, under the auspices of the Jewish Federation.
 In addition to safeguarding and protecting the rights of Jewish people, we promote mutual understanding among all groups in the community through education, dialogue, and advocacy.
 We further general public acceptance and practice of principles promoting human dignity, individual rights, and relationships across religious, racial, gender identity, sexual orientation, and ethnic lines.

 Director of Community Relations

 We work with local Jewish organizations and other ethnic and religious community partners, as well as with the national Jewish Council for Public Affairs, to respond to emerging policy concerns and current events.

 We engage in education and advocacy on issues affecting the Jewish community in Rochester and beyond, including refugees, gun violence prevention, Israel, security for places of worship, and more.
 Our Government Affairs Committee focuses on building relationships with our legislators through legislative visits and our annual Legislative Lunch.